vegaprotocol/specs/protocol/0057-reward-functions.md

 Scope: This reward can be scoped Vega wide or to a specific asset.

 Calculation: From the start of the payout period collect all parties that proposed a market that's enacted during the period.
 Their scaling factor is `1` divided by the total number of markets enacted in that period.

+### M.2 Get a market proposal accepted and grow volume (for 🤠)

+Principle: anyone who's market proposal gets accepted is eligible for reward.

+Scope: This reward can be scoped Vega wide or to a specific asset.

+Calculation: From the start of the payout period collect all parties that proposed a market that's enacted during the period.
+Their scaling factor is `1` divided by the total number of markets enacted in that period.

 ## Staking and delegation (required for 💧)